5l1v3r1/WhatsSpy-Public-wiki/updates.markdown

 * Tracked user view in page "overview" now contains analytics about WhatsApp usage (today, 7 days, 14 days, alltime).
 * You can now be notified of specific users via WhatsApp about there online/offline status and profile pictures/status messages.
 You need to edit your config (read down here).

 :horse: **Warning:** This update contains a database upgrade.
 If WhatsSpy Public gives some error after this update, check your database rights (it will try to alter the table).

-Also make sure if you enable notifications, you have `$whatsspyWhatsAppUserNotification` in your `config.php` (you can copy from `config.example.php`).
+:horse: **Warning 2:** Also make sure if you enable notifications, you have `$whatsspyWhatsAppUserNotification` in your `config.php` (you can copy from `config.example.php`).

 ## Need help?